ItsaMeTuni/godi/README.md

 	// Inject foo with the providers of providers and
 	// execute it.
-	//This is equivalent to calling foo like foo(myProvider) retVals, err := godi.Inject(foo, providers)
+	// This is equivalent to calling foo like foo(myProvider) retVals, err := godi.Inject(foo, providers)
 	if err != nil {
 		return
     }

     // Print the string foo returned